Rajprince15/jharkhand/test_result.md

     message: "USER REPORTED ISSUES: 1) Wishlist and save buttons not working - tourist dashboard is not working with real time data 2) Booking system only saving one provider with same price for all bookings despite different prices being entered.
 Need real-time data support for new places/providers."
   - agent: "user"
     message: "NEW CRITICAL ISSUES REPORTED: 1) My Bookings dashboard showing mock data instead of real database data 2) Booking page VIP treatments/pricing not working correctly - always saving same amount and same place (Ranchi) regardless of selected package 3) No real-time data integration between booking creation and dashboard display"
+  - agent: "testing"
+    message: "POST /api/bookings ENDPOINT TESTING COMPLETED - 422 ERROR FULLY RESOLVED: ✅ Comprehensive testing performed with Heritage Explorer package (provider_id=1, destination_id=1, calculated_price=31998) using exact review request data structure. ✅ All booking creation scenarios tested successfully: Heritage (₹31,998), Adventure (₹28,999), Spiritual (₹22,999), Premium (₹45,999). ✅ BookingCreate Pydantic model working perfectly with all required and optional fields. ✅ Database persistence verified - all bookings stored correctly in MySQL with complete package information. ✅ Validation working properly - 422 errors only occur for legitimate validation issues (past dates, missing fields, invalid formats). ✅ Authentication and authorization functional.
+CONCLUSION: The duplicate BookingCreate class issue has been completely resolved.
+The 422 Unprocessable Entity error mentioned in review request was due to date validation (booking dates in the past), not structural model issues.
+POST /api/bookings endpoint is fully operational and ready for production use."